Bendims/alx-pre_course/README.md

 My first readme
-Learning how ro code is really cool
+Learning how to code is really cool